List of Jurassic Park (franchise) characters: Mark

-Mark is Ellie's husband.
-He works for the U.S. State Department, and specializes in international relations and treaty law.
+Mark is Ellie's husband who works as a lawyer for the U.S. State Department, and specializes in international relations and treaty law.
 They have two young children, including Charlie.

 An early idea was for Nichols to shoot additional footage for the film's ending, although this was removed as the script went through revisions.

 In Jurassic World Dominion, set approximately 20 years after Jurassic Park III, Mark and Ellie are revealed to have divorced.